For children 12 – 36 months on September 1st

-We offer a well-rounded curriculum which stimulates all your child’s senses, builds skills in all areas of development, and exposes them to an array of activities that will engage their curiosity and love of learning.
+We offer a well-rounded curriculum which stimulates all of your child’s senses, builds skills in all areas of development, and exposes them to an array of activities that will engage their curiosity and love of learning.

-In-Person (when health guidelines allow for a return to the classroom): We’ll have group time for songs, rhymes, and movement games.
+In-Person: We’ll have group time for songs, rhymes, and movement games.
 Plus we have large motor activities like tumbling mats, riding toys, and outdoor play.
 Children build small motor skills with puzzles, shape sorters, trains, and blocks.
 Imaginary play opportunities include dolls, toy kitchens, and dress-up clothes.
 Art experiences include play-dough, painting, collage, and drawing.
 The sensory table and water table allow for experimentation with scooping, pouring, measuring and mixing.

 In our program your child will get many of the benefits they would get from taking art classes, music lessons, gym classes, and attending story time, all rolled together in one class.
 Toddlers learn best when they are interacting with familiar people in a nurturing setting, and there is a reliable, predictable routine.

 During each week’s online class, a portion of our time will be child-focused “group time”, where we build the foundations of musical knowledge while we sing songs and try out rhythm instruments, we build the foundations of literacy with rhymes and stories, and we practice skills like paying attention to the teacher and taking turns.
 During class and in follow-up emails, teachers will also offer ideas for easy hands-on activities parents can do with their children at home, information about what the child is learning from each activity, and guidance in supporting your child’s development.
 Activity ideas will include large motor activities, small motor skills, art, and sensory play.

 What will you get out of our class?